Stavudine (By mouth)

-- You should allow at least 12 hours between doses.
+- Allow at least 12 hours between doses.

 - Stavudine is taken with other medicines to treat HIV infection.
-Take all other medicines your doctor has prescribed at the correct time of day as part of your combination treatment.
+Take all other medicines your doctor has prescribed as part of your combination treatment.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Store the capsules at room temperature in a closed container, away from heat, moisture, and direct light.
-Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover capsules after you have finished your treatment.
-You will also need to throw away old medicine after the expiration date has passed.
+- Capsules: Store at room temperature in a closed container, away from heat, moisture, and direct light.
+Ask your pharmacist about the best way to dispose of any leftover capsules after you have finished your treatment.

-- Store the oral liquid in the refrigerator.
-Do not freeze the liquid.
+- Oral liquid: Store in the refrigerator.
+Do not freeze.
 Throw away any unused medicine after 30 days, but do not throw it in the trash.
-Flush it down the toilet or take it to a community take-back program when available.
+Ask your pharmacist about the best way to dispose of medicine you do not use.